To enjoy the full Mail & Guardian online experience: please upgrade your browser

 According to paper, Maxwele said in his papers that his arrest—after which he was made to spend a night in jail dressed in running shorts and a vest—was a "clear case of bullying".

 The newspaper reported that in July 2011 the SA Human Rights Commission ruled that a number of Maxwele's rights had been violated.
-Although it found that Mthethwa should apologise to Maxwele, he had not yet done so.

 "An apology means a lot because it exonerates me," Maxwele told the Mail & Guardian last year.
 "This is a straightforward case, but by dragging out this matter the minister appears [to be] protective of those police officers who have done wrong."